liseda-lab/Matcha-DL/README.md

 * --candidates_file or -c: Path to the candidates file (optional)
 * --config_file or -C: Path to the config file (optional)

+#### Details

+* The reference file should be a reference alignment, that follows the standards from the [OAEI's Bio-ML track](https://krr-oxford.github.io/DeepOnto/bio-ml/#oaei-bio-ml-2023).
+* The candidates file should be a list of all the candidates for each of the entities to rank, that follows the standards from the [OAEI's Bio-ML track](https://krr-oxford.github.io/DeepOnto/bio-ml/#oaei-bio-ml-2023).
+* The configuration file is a user-defined configuration file.
+An example can be found at [https://github.com/liseda-lab/Matcha-DL/blob/main/matcha_dl/default_config.yaml](https://github.com/liseda-lab/Matcha-DL/blob/main/matcha_dl/default_config.yaml).

 ### Tasks

 #### Supervised/Unsupervised settings